aurorasmiles/WorldGuardDocs/source/config.rst

         :widths: 18, 5, 26

-        enable,TRUE,"Whether support for defining regions should be enabled." use-scheduler,TRUE,"Whether to use a scheduler, which is critical to many WorldGuard's functions (heal, feed, and game mode :doc:`region flags <regions/flags>`, for example).
-Disabling it is not advised." use-creature-spawn-event,TRUE,"Whether the creature move event should be handled for applying some mob-related :doc:`region flags <regions/flags>`."
+        enable,TRUE,"Whether support for defining regions should be enabled." use-creature-spawn-event,TRUE,"Whether the creature move event should be handled for applying some mob-related :doc:`region flags <regions/flags>`."

 regions.uuid-migration.*